goozbach/resume/resume-source.md

 ###[Goozbach Infrastructure Solutions][]
 ####Linux Instructor and Infrastructure Consultant -- December 2011 – Present
-#####Linux Infrastructure Consultant
+Sucessfull Linux Consulting and training company providing support and best practices for companies in the telecom, training and technology fields.

-Services provided include system updates, configuration management (Puppet and/or Ansible), installation server (Cobbler) support and configuration, Bash and Python scripting, and other systems administration tasks.
+Services provided include system updates, configuration management, installation automation, Bash and Python scripting, training delivery, training course development, and other systems administration tasks.

-* Consulting customers on proper "DevOps-style" policies, procedures, and tools, creating a more agile workflow.
+* Consulting customers on DevOps policies, procedures, and tools.

 * Creating best practices for tools customers are using, including Cobbler, Puppet, and Ansible.

 * Creating and maintaining virtualization and "private clouds", allowing for better use of existing resources.

-* Building and maintaining ISO generation system for a [Leading open source PBX distribution](http://www.freepbx.org/).

-#####Linux Instructor
-As a Linux instructor, taught courses for RedHat training partners, the Linux Foundation, and proctored RHCE and RHCSA exams.
+* Automating and scripting system administration tasks.

-* Developed training courses for the Linux Foundation.
+* Developed Linux training courses.

     + Course topics included [Linux Automation][], and [Linux Network Managment][].

     + Course creation included slides, books, lab excercises, and virtual server envrionments.

 ###[Coraid][]